 If you’re selling food online, through phone ordering, or any other distance method, you need to comply with the UK’s strict requirements for the provision of allergen information.
 Whether you’re running a restaurant offering delivery, an online bakery, or a food ordering app, knowing your legal responsibilities is essential for keeping your customers safe and… Read more »

-New guidance for allergen information
+Draft guidance for allergen information

 Food Standards Agency (FSA) opens a public consultation into new Best Practice Guidance for the provision of Allergen Information for Non-Prepacked Foods.
 Current legislation requires food businesses to tell customers if the food they are serving contains any of the 14 notifiable allergens, choosing whether they provide this information in writing or verbally.
 The FSA… Read more »